 - Not the best looking guitars.
 Takamine’s have a look that just aren’t as nice as the Martins and Taylors of the world.

-Top model for beginners: Takamine GD30CE Acoustic-Electric
+Top model for Newbies: Takamine GD30CE Acoustic-Electric

 The Takamine GD30CE produces a big sound through its solid spruce top and mahogany back and sides.
 I’m a big fan of mahogany in acoustics because of the warm tones it produces.